MaxStrange/primordial-ooze/README.md

                     breeding agents until `population` agents (or, if `elitismfunc` is None, `0.9 * population`).
 - **mutationfunc**: The function to use to apply mutations to the gene pool.
-The signature must be `mutationfunc(agents) -> new_agents`, where `agents` is the value returned from `crossoverfunc` and `new_agents` must be an n-dimensional array of shape (nagents, *agent_shape).
+The signature must be `mutationfunc(agents) -> new_agents`, where `agents` is the value returned from `crossoverfunc` and `new_agents` must be an n-dimensional array of shape (nagents, agent_length).
                     This function is applied to the result of `crossoverfunc`.
-                    When `None`, defaults to applying a random value to each value in a 0.05 of the agents, where the random value is drawn from a Gaussian distribution of mean = the value being mutated and stdev = 0.25.
+                    When `None`, defaults to setting each value in 0.05 of the agents to a random value, where the random value is drawn from a Gaussian distribution of mean = the value being replaced and stdev = 0.25.
 - **elitismfunc**: A function of signature `elitismfunc(generation_index) -> float in range [0.0, 1.0]`.
                     This function takes the index of the generation (0 for the first generation, 1 for the second, etc.) and returns the fraction of top-performers to hold over as-is to the next generation.
-                Note that these agents are not removed from arguments sent to selectionfunc.
-This means that selectionfunc will also get copies of the elites.
                     The elites are duplicated and then, after the new generation is created via the selectionfunc -> crossoverfunc -> mutationfunc pipeline, they are reintroduced into the gene pool.
 This means that if the above pipeline generates 100 agents and the elitism is set to take 10, the new generation will be composed of 110 agents.
 If this is confusing, see `max_agents_per_generation` and `min_agents_per_generation`.
                     When `None`, defaults to a function that simply returns 0.1 (or 10%) of the gene pool regardless of the generation.
-- **nworkers**: The number of processes to use to parallelize the various functions.
+- **nworkers**: The number of processes to use to parallelize the fitness function.
 This will default to 0, which will mean no parallelism at all. `None` will use the number of cores.
 Otherwise, should be a positive integer.
 - **max_agents_per_generation**: The maximum agents to allow into a generation.
 If the selection, crossover, mutation, and elitism functions are not handled properly, it is possible for the number of agents to change per generation.
 While this may be desired in some circumstances, it